jeffmcmahan/Function.check/README.md

 You can use `require('function.check').compile(myFunc.toString()).code` to examine the check logic generated, cached, and used at runtime.

 ## Gotchas
 Because javascript is bizarre about types, some decisions must be made by a type declaration mechanism: should an `Array` instance qualify as on `Object`?
-In javascript it does, but we all know that's an shame.
+In javascript it does, but we all know that's a shame.
 Is `null` an object or a primitive?
 Is `NaN` a `Number`?
 Function.check decides in favor of common sense.

-Three arguable decisions are made by Function.check:
+Decisions made by Function.check:

 1. Declare `Number` and pass `NaN` 		-> throws
 1. Declare `Object` and pass `null` 	-> throws